 Try to know why if you feel and act possessively.
 This is a complex problem, and it may not be easy.
 But even before you sort all your feelings out, you may act less controlled.
 Take a closer look at the contact, accessibility, and improvements that you ask for from your partner.

 Want to know every detail of where you are, what you do, and with whom you speak?
 Are you realistic in expectations?
 If not, make decisions about what is reasonable and stick to it.
-Tell them if you are smothered by your partner.
+Tell them if your partner smothers you.

 Do not try to disengage or stonewall them back.
 It just makes them more distressing and demanding.
 Explain how you feel and how you choose to respond to their behavior.